CarlosKnoll/warframe-tracker/README.md

         - Zariman

 5. Display extra arcane data regarding release date and drop location.

+6. Has the following filters for the primes list:

+    - By type:
+        - Warframe
+        - Primary
+        - Secondary
+        - Melee
+        - Arch-gun
+        - Arch-melee
+        - Sentinels
+        - Archwings
+    - By status:
+        - Available
+        - Resurgence
+        - Vaulted
+        - Founders
+        - Specials

 This repository provides example files to illustrate how you can populate the `.json`  files.